balitravelhealth/ios-app/README.md

 - Authentication tokens stored exclusively in the iOS **Keychain**
 - All guide and assessment data cached locally in **Application Support** (not iCloud-synced)
 - Location is requested only when the user opens the facility finder
-- Translation is performed **on-device** using Apple's Translation framework — no text is sent to third-party translation servers

 ---